 - a.
 Provision of trails, sidewalks, or walkways to promote active transportation and provide well-connected neighbourhoods; - b.
 A diversity of housing types to meet the needs of the community; - c.
-A variety of lot and housing designs within developments; and - d.
+A variety of lot and housing designs within the subdivision development; and - d.
 Roadway design that limits vehicle speeds and consider accessibility of all residents including cyclists, pedestrians, and those with mobility challenges.

-3.2 COMMERCIAL
+3.2 COMMERCIAL LAND USE DESIGNATIONS

-3.2.1 Downtown Core
+3.2.1 Downtown Core Land Use Designation